Have you been diagnosed with a brain tumour? Order your free information pack.

 • often come back following treatment (known as a recurrence) in a more advanced form.

-Grade 4 astrocytomas are usually called glioblastoma.
-You may hear them called glioblastoma multiforme, or GBM for short.
+In the past, grade 4 astrocytomas were often called glioblastomas.
+And, you may still hear them called glioblastoma, glioblastoma multiforme, or GBM for short.
+But, WHO now only classify IDH-wildtype tumours as glioblastomas.

 Find out more